 - Orzo pasta – you can also use other small pasta shapes, gluten-free if preferred

-- Leftover turkey or chicken.
+- Leftover roast turkey or chicken.
 I used turkey breast, diced small

 - Parmesan cheese (optional)

-STEP 5.
-Add the orzo pasta and stir to toast in the oil and seasonings.
+Add the orzo pasta and stir to toast in the oil and seasonings over medium-high heat.

-STEP 6.
-Stir in the diced turkey (or chicken).
+Stir in the diced roast turkey (or chicken) leftovers.

-STEP 9.
 Uncover the pot and use a wooden spoon to give it a good stir.
 The orzo should be cooked and the dish creamy and delicious.
-Add handfuls of fresh spinach, stirring into the creamy orzo until it wilts.
+Add handfuls of fresh spinach, stirring into the creamy sauce until it wilts.

-STEP 11.
-Grate some fresh Parmesan over the dish, check the seasoning and serve.
+Grate plenty of Parmesan over the dish, check the seasoning and serve.
 SOOOO YUMMY!

-– Do I have to cook this recipe (partly) in the oven?
-Actually no, you CAN cook this entirely on the hob but you will need to stir it more often.
+- You CAN cook this one pot orzo recipe entirely on the hob but you will need to stir it more often.
 Check the recipe card notes below.

 - Do I have to stir the spinach in at the end?
 You can add the spinach in before you transfer to the oven however it won’t retain its bright green colour.
 You can also add cubes of frozen spinach in with step 6 if you like.

-– Can I use fresh chicken (or turkey)?
+- Can I use raw chicken (or turkey)?
 Absolutely you can!
-I like to use diced chicken tenders (mini chicken breasts) as they cook quickly.
+I like to use diced chicken tenders or skinless chicken thighs as they cook quickly.
 Add these in with the onions, after the onion has cooked for 10 minutes so it is nice and soft.
 Cook for a further 5 minutes until coloured but not cooked all the way through.
 Continue cooking the recipe as in main method.

-– Is this recipe REALLY slimming friendly?
+- Is this recipe REALLY slimming friendly?
 It really is!
 If you want it to be really low in calories you can replace the crème fraîche /sour cream with fat-free Quark cheese.
 Make sure you serve your pasta with extra veggies – I like to add chopped cherry tomatoes and a side of crisp salad leaves.
-You might want to cook this in a non-stick casserole (Dutch Oven) to minimise sticking and use of oil.
 One serving is around 450 calories and 14 WeightWatchers Smart Points.
 Take a look at all my other slimming eats!